-- For the two audits undertaken during the year, none pertaining to the governance, risk management and control have received an overall rating of high or critical risk. - We have produced one 'Satisfactory with exceptions' report for the Pensions Administration review and one 'Satisfactory' rated report for the Liquidity review.
-This resulted in 2 medium and 5 low risk rated findings across these internal audit reviews completed in the period.
-The coverage period for these reviews was January 2023 to December 2023. - · We have completed two advisory based reviews resulting in audit memorandums containing our observations made with regards to: - TPF's approach to the General Code.
-There are areas to progress to align with best practice, however we did not observe any significant concerns during the review. - TPF's approach to Environmental, Social and Corporate Governance ("ESG") policy.
-Some improvement is required in order to align with industry requirements and good practice, however we did not observe any significant concerns during the review.
+- For the two audits undertaken during the year, none pertaining to the governance, risk management and control have received an overall rating of high or critical risk. - We have produced one 'Satisfactory with exceptions' report for the Investment Strategy & Objectives Review and one 'Satisfactory' rated report for the Third Party Management review.
+This resulted in four medium and five low risk rated findings across these internal audit reviews completed in the period.